The Roblox Creator Economy: How Top Developers Actually Make Money

 How do the top Roblox games make money?

-Team Economics: How Studios Split Revenue
+Team Economics: How Studios Actually Split the Revenue

 Revenue Allocation for a Top-1000 Studio